marianobarrios/linked-blocking-multi-queue/README.md

 is also updated in every operation and represents, at any time, how many elements can be taken before exhausting the queue.

-Operations such as remove(Object) and iterators acquire both the corresponding putLock and the takeLock.
+Operations such as `remove(Object)` and iterators acquire both the corresponding putLock and the takeLock.

 Visibility between writers and readers is provided as follows:

-Whenever an element is enqueued, the putLock is acquired and count updated.
-A subsequent reader guarantees visibility to the enqueued Node by either acquiring the putLock (via fullyLock) or by acquiring the takeLock, and then reading n = count.get(); this gives visibility to the first n items.
+Whenever an element is enqueued, the `putLock` is acquired and count updated.
+A subsequent reader guarantees visibility to the enqueued Node by either acquiring the `putLock` (via `fullyLock`) or by acquiring the `takeLock`, and then reading `n = count.get()`; this gives visibility to the first `n` items.

 To implement weakly consistent iterators, it appears we need to keep all Nodes GC-reachable from a predecessor dequeued Node.
 That would cause two problems: